nikhil-dewangan/new2-demo/README.md

      return ();
 }

+const jsxHead = <p>lorem lipsum to control panel and we use this method and control system</p>

 let users = [
   { id: 1, name: 'John Doe' },
   { id: 2, name: 'Jane Doe' }